thredded/thredded-workgroup/README.md

 ![Screenshot of navbar](docs/navbar.png)

-It also allows shows you the followers before you post, and allows you to remove unneeded followers from conversations.
-(The logic for this is that as you continue a thread it may become less relevant to existing followers.
-The person adding the message is able to adjust this, like you might adjust the cc-list of conversation).
+It also shows you the followers of the current topic before you post, and allows you to remove unneeded followers.
+(The logic for this is that (unlike a social forum) you need to broadcast as little as possible (because the aim is to reduce unnecessary noise, because people can find messages they need to).
+When you are adding to a topic it may become less relevant to existing followers.
+The person adding the message is able to adjust followers, like you might adjust the cc-list of conversation).

 ![Screenshot of post form](docs/followers-above-post.png)